sahilgupta2105/Deep-Reinforcement-Learning/physics-simulator/README.md

 # 2D Physics Simulator for coupled Rigid-Fluid motion

-This folder contatins the code for a 2D simulator which simulates the coupled motion of a fluid and rigid ball.
+This folder contains the code for a 2D simulator which simulates the coupled motion of a fluid and rigid ball.
 The method is based on this [paper](https://www.cs.ubc.ca/labs/imager/tr/2007/Batty_VariationalFluids).

 The code can be built using the following commands:
 ```